 Down-regulation is an adaptation of the cell to a situation of overstimulation and subsequent too large effect in the cell.
 The upper part of the graphic shows 3 consecutive steps of down-regulation.
-This process occurs for example when an agonist is added to a normal situation

-(3).
 The lower part shows the different mechanisms by which the down-regulation can be performed.
 Signal transduction from activated receptors and signals from a high rate of internalisation result in decreased gene expression and corresponding receptor synthesis.
 Also more receptors are degraded and less receptors are recycled back to the membrane.

 An example: receptor down-regulation occurs in diabetes type II patients using insulin.